Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Numerical Experiments

 \section{Numerical Experiments}

-In this section, the performance of the empirical bases, constructed from either the \textit{SoI} or the \textit{random} training set~(\cref{ssub:training_set}), is studied and compared to the hierarchical basis as a na\"{\i}ve choice for the approximation of the fine scale part.
-In \cref{sub:block_example}, a block example is implemented to confirm the assumption that only a single local reduced space is necessary if the fine scale structure is the same for each subdomain.
-Next, a beam under the state of pure bending is analyzed for a varying ratio of the elastic moduli as a measure for the heterogeneity, and the empirical basis' performance is shown to be superior to that of the hierarchical basis for ratios greater than one.
+In this section, the performance of the empirical bases, using either the uncorrelated samples or the correlated samples~(see \cref{ssub:training_set}), is studied and compared to the hierarchical basis as a na\"{\i}ve choice for the approximation of the fine scale part.
+We also note that a comparison of Legendre basis functions and an empirical basis was carried out by Eftang and Patera in the context of port reduction for static condensation procedures~\cite{eftang2013port}.
+In \cref{sub:block_example}, a block example is implemented to illustrate the basic features of the proposed methodology.
+Next, a beam under the state of pure bending is analyzed for varying ratios of the elastic moduli as a measure for the heterogeneity, and the empirical basis' performance is shown to be superior to that of the hierarchical basis for ratios greater than one.
 The applicability of the method to more complex problems (containing a stress singularity in this case) is demonstrated by the example of an L-shaped panel in \cref{sub:l_panel_example}.
-Finally, the effect of the \textit{SoI} training set is investigated by studying the local projection error~(\cref{sub:projection_error_study}).
-To this end, we also introduce the \textit{spectral basis} constructed using \enquote{Algorithm 1: Adaptive Randomzied Range Approximation}~\cite{BS2018}.
-In addition, we discuss the difference in computational cost between the global approximation obtained by creating a partition of unity via the GFEM and the methodology proposed in~\cref{sec:multiscale_method}.
-To conclude the section, details on the basis construction and the computational time of the FOM as well as offline and online phase of the ROM are given in \cref{sub:computational_time}.
+Finally, details on the basis construction and the computational time of the FOM as well as offline and online phase of the ROM are given in \cref{sub:computational_time}.

-If not stated otherwise, the material parameters listed in \cref{tab:concrete_parameters} are used.
-Triangular elements with quadratic shape functions are used for the fine grid discretization of the RCE types used in the examples. \Cref{fig:convergence} shows the results of the mesh convergence analysis carried out.
-For different levels of refinement, \cref{eq:weak_form} is solved on the RCE domain with boundary data given by \cref{eq:block_boundary_data}, and the error relative to a reference solution computed on the finest mesh is measured in the energy norm.
-The mesh is regarded as converged if the relative error in the energy norm is below one percent which leads to the discretizations as shown in \cref{fig:rce_types}.
+The material parameters are given in \cref{tab:concrete_parameters}.
+Triangular elements with quadratic shape functions are implemented for the fine grid discretization of the mesoscale subdomain types used in the examples, as shown in~\cref{fig:rce_types}. \Cref{fig:convergence} shows the results of the mesh convergence analysis carried out for the mesoscale subdomains studied in the examples.
+For different levels of refinement, \cref{eq:weak_form} is solved on the mesoscale subdomain with boundary data given by \cref{eq:block_boundary_data}, and the error relative to a reference solution computed on the finest mesh is measured in the energy norm.
+The mesh is regarded as converged if the relative error in the energy norm is below one percent which leads to the discretizations as shown in~\cref{fig:rce_types}.